 Many students also attend support meetings off campus, which the CUCRC can help them get connected with, depending on interests.

 The CU Collegiate Recovery Center welcomes students who identify as being in recovery from substance use or process addictions, as well as those who simply choose to live a life of sobriety and want to be part of a healthy community.
 Students can become core members or simply get involved with certain activities or meetings or use the Center informally.
 Visit the CUCRC website to learn more about how to get involved.

 Beyond campus, there are a number of other organizations to support young people in sobriety, including Phoenix Multisport, a community for people in recovery centered around an active lifestyle.

 If you or your loved one is considering treatment for substances or process addictions, it makes sense to consider not only the treatment facility but also the location and the potential for sustained recovery after treatment.
 This includes quality of life and vibrancy of the recovery community.

 It is good to be aware of Boulder’s reputation as a party town and to mentally prepare for these challenges.
 But it is also important to recognize the strengths of Boulder, CU Boulder, and the surrounding areas as a haven for recovery.

 Sandstone Care offers outpatient drug and alcohol rehab programs for teens and young adults, as well as dual-diagnosis treatment in the Denver and Boulder metro areas.
-We also offer sober living/therapeutic recovery living.
+We also offer sober living/ transitional living program.
 Our evidence-based care can help you or your loved one get back on track.
-For questions about how our programs work or supporting recovery in Boulder, CO, give us a call today.
+For questions about how our programs work or supporting recovery in Boulder, CO, give us a call today at (888) 850-1890.
 We can help you determine whether our programs are right for you or your loved one, and connect you to the resources you need.